 13. Carefully review all legal bills

-Alicks urges you to review your legal bills.
-That’s because an honest mistake about how much time was spent working on your case can cost you hundreds of dollars.
+Alicks, the Denver attorney, urges you to review your legal bills.
+An honest mistake about how much time was spent working on your case could cost you hundreds of dollars.
 She recommends checking each bill as it comes in and getting back to your attorney promptly with any questions.

 15. Pick your battles